-Performance Leveraged Upside SecuritiesSM

-Principal at Risk Securities
+Performance Leveraged Upside SecuritiesSM Principal at Risk Securities

-The securities offered by this preliminary pricing supplement are unsecured debt securities issued by Citigroup Inc. Unlike conventional debt securities, the securities do not pay interest and do not repay a fixed amount of principal at maturity.
-Instead, the securities offer a payment at maturity that may be greater than, equal to or less than the stated principal amount, depending on the performance of the S&P GSCITM Crude Oil Index Excess Return (the "underlying index") from the initial index level to the final index level.
-The underlying index tracks the value of a hypothetical position in the nearest-to-expiration West Texas Intermediate crude oil futures contract traded on the NYMEX ("WTI futures"), where the position is notionally "rolled" each month from the WTI futures expiring that month into the WTI futures expiring in the next month.
+The securities offered by this pricing supplement are unsecured debt securities issued by Citigroup Inc. Unlike conventional debt securities, the securities do not pay interest and do not repay a fixed amount of principal at maturity.
+Instead, the securities offer a payment at maturity that may be greater than, equal to or less than the stated principal amount, depending on the performance of the S&P GSCITM Excess Return (the "underlying index") from the initial index level to the final index level.
+The underlying index tracks the value of hypothetical positions in 24 physical commodity futures contracts ("commodity futures"), where the positions are notionally "rolled" periodically out of expiring futures contracts and into futures contracts with later expiration dates.

 The securities offer leveraged exposure to a limited range of potential appreciation of the underlying index.
 However, if the underlying index depreciates, investors in the securities will have full downside exposure to that depreciation.
 If the final index level is less than the initial index level, you will lose 1% of the stated principal amount of your securities for every 1% of that decline.
 In exchange for leveraged upside exposure within a limited range if the underlying index appreciates, investors in the securities must be willing to forgo interest and any appreciation of the underlying index in excess of the maximum return at maturity.
-In addition, investors must be willing to accept a means of gaining exposure to WTI crude oil that may be adversely affected by "negative roll yields" in "contango" markets.
-See "Risk Factors Relating to the Securities-The securities may be adversely affected by "negative roll yields" in "contango" markets" in this pricing supplement for important information about the exposure to WTI crude oil that the underlying index provides.
+In addition, investors must be willing to accept a means of gaining exposure to commodities that may be adversely affected by "negative roll yields" in "contango" markets.
+See "Risk Factors Relating to the Securities-The securities may be adversely affected by "negative roll yields" in "contango" markets" in this pricing supplement for important information about the commodity exposure that the underlying index provides.